ajinkyabodke/100x-db/README.md

 - id: bigint serial primary key
 - index: int (not null)
 - postId: bigint foreign key nullable (references: posts.id)
-- url: string 2048 chars max (not null)
+- mediaUrl: string 2048 chars max (not null)
 - type: enum ['image' | 'video' | 'gif'] (not null)
 - deletedAt: { type: DataTypes.DATE, allowNull: true }, // not including this in the actual schema since we will only get the media of Posts using SQL joins.